Which Herbs can be Grown Inside?

-Everyone can grow herbs at home!
-Gardening doesn't have to mean a garden!
-Even if you live in a tiny sixth-floor flat, you'll still have a windowsill allowing you to grow herbs indoors.
+Growing herbs indoors can be done by anyone!
+Gardening doesn’t have to mean a garden.
+Even if you live in a tiny sixth-floor flat, you’ll still have a windowsill allowing you to grow herbs inside.

-Follow our advice and you'll soon be enjoying the fruits of your indoor herb gardening!
+Follow our step by step guides and you’ll soon be enjoying the fruits of your indoor herb gardening:-

 Many of our favourite herbs originate in the Mediterranean or other hot climes and they like the heat and bright light of the sunshine.
 But watch they don't scorch!
 And some, such as parsley, basil or chervil, will appreciate a little shade in the hottest part of the day.